gwhilton/gwhilton/README.md

--Hi, I’m @gwhilton
+- Hi, I’m @gwhilton
--I’m interested in the applications of Machine Learning and Statistical Modelling -I recently uploaded the most interesting projects I have completed so far.
+- I’m interested in the applications of Machine Learning and Statistical Modelling
+- I recently uploaded the most interesting projects I have completed so far.